datacamp-content-public/courses-using-tensorflow-in-r-arpad-toth/slides/chapter_1_b5e84ac8dfe63b0ee9f2b2fd35cb3420.md

 `@script`
 Now it's time to call the train function!
-As you see, we specify our input function with 2 parameters.
-The first is the data which is the training dataset.
+As you can see, we specify our input function with 2 parameters.
+The first is the data, which is the training dataset.
 The second is the number of epochs.

-An epoch consists of going through all your training samples once.
-And one step refers to training over a single batch.
-In practice, we extend the epoch to more than 1 because one epoch is almost always never enough for minimizing loss.
-In practice, this number is manually tuned.
+An epoch consists of going through all your training samples once, and one step refers to the training of a single batch.
+In practice, we set the epoch to more than 1 because one epoch is almost always never enough for minimizing loss.
+Thus, this number is manually tuned in practice.

-As you see, we define the number of epochs as 10.
-Since 1 epoch contains 5 steps or, 10 epochs mean 50 steps.
+As you can see, we define the number of epochs as 10.
+Since 1 epoch contains 5 steps (or batches), 10 epochs mean 50 steps.

-The loss here is the sum of the batch losses.
-In the case of linear regressor the loss is defined as a mean-squared error.
+The total loss here is the sum of the batch losses.
+In the case of "linear regressor" the loss is defined as a mean-squared error.

 ---